fbpx

 KEEPING FAMILIES TOGETHER

-Support the bill to allow companion animals in all housing in Quebec
+to allow companion animals in housing.

 For years, the Montreal SPCA has been calling for the abolition of no-pet clauses in housing, as is the case in Ontario and France.